In this article:

 No, only your image will be.

-Use the “Undo” button on the top right of the image editor.
+Use the “Undo” button at the top right corner of the image editor.

 No. What you can do is cancel the cropped area and draw it again.